KalliMan/FunBooksAndVideos/README.md

 ### APIs
 **swagger URL** https://localhost:7245/swagger/index.html <br>
 **NOTE** all commands bellow are compatible with Windows Command Prompt.
-You can access API methods directly from the swagger.
+If this does not work for You, please use the swagger directly.

 ### User Account CRUD